IgaoGuru/lavender-garden/_notes/Understanding Zettelkasten.md

 ---
 title: Zettelkasten as I understand it
 tags: Zettelkasten
+description: Discover the essential components of a Zettelkasten note-taking system, including organization, linking, and tagging.
+lastmod: 2023-03-25T15:13:59.910Z
 ---

 A [[Zettelkasten]] system has two main components or two boxes - One is the Zettelkasten itself and the other is a Reference system.